habibcilmd-cardiologist/dr-cil/content/en/blog/aortic-aneurysm/index.md

 ---
-title: "Aortic Aneurysm: Symptoms, Diagnosis and Modern Treatment Methods"
+title: 'Aortic Aneurysm: Symptoms, Diagnosis and Modern Treatment Methods'
-description: "What is an aortic aneurysm?
-Comprehensive guide on thoracic and abdominal aortic aneurysm symptoms, risk factors, diagnostic methods and current treatment options."
+description: What is an aortic aneurysm?
+Comprehensive guide on thoracic and abdominal aortic aneurysm symptoms, risk factors, diagnostic methods and current treatment options.
 date: 2024-12-04
 lastmod: 2024-12-04
-translationKey: "aortic-aneurysm"
+translationKey: aortic-aneurysm
-categories: ["Cardiology", "Vascular Diseases"]
+categories:
+- Cardiology
+- Vascular Diseases
 tags:
-    [
-        "aortic aneurysm",
-        "abdominal aortic aneurysm",
-        "thoracic aortic aneurysm",
-        "EVAR",
-        "TEVAR",
-        "vascular dilation",
-        "aneurysm treatment",
-    ]
+- Aortic Diseases
-author: "Doç.
-Dr. Habib ÇİL"
+author: Doç.
+Dr. Habib ÇİL
 showTableOfContents: true
-featured: "featured.svg"
+featured: featured.svg
 faq:
-    - question: "What is an aortic aneurysm and why is it dangerous?"
+- question: What is an aortic aneurysm and why is it dangerous?
-      answer: "An aortic aneurysm is a balloon-like enlargement of the aorta, the body's main artery, due to weakening of the vessel wall.
+  answer: An aortic aneurysm is a balloon-like enlargement of the aorta, the body's
+    main artery, due to weakening of the vessel wall.
 Its danger lies in the risk of rupture.
 If rupture occurs, internal bleeding results, creating a life-threatening emergency.
-Rupture risk increases with aneurysm diameter."
+Rupture risk increases with aneurysm diameter.
-    - question: "What are the symptoms of aortic aneurysm?"
+- question: What are the symptoms of aortic aneurysm?
-      answer: "Most aortic aneurysms are asymptomatic and discovered incidentally.
-Large aneurysms may cause chest or back pain, cough, hoarseness, swallowing difficulty (thoracic), or pulsating sensation/pain in the abdomen (abdominal).
-Rupture presents with sudden severe pain, dizziness, fainting, and shock symptoms requiring immediate medical intervention."
+  answer: Most aortic aneurysms are asymptomatic and discovered incidentally.
+Large
+    aneurysms may cause chest or back pain, cough, hoarseness, swallowing difficulty (thoracic), or pulsating sensation/pain in the abdomen (abdominal).
+Rupture presents with sudden severe pain, dizziness, fainting, and shock symptoms requiring immediate medical intervention.
-    - question: "How is aneurysm diagnosed?"
+- question: How is aneurysm diagnosed?
-      answer: "Aortic aneurysm diagnosis is typically made through imaging.
-Ultrasound is commonly used for screening and follow-up.
+  answer: Aortic aneurysm diagnosis is typically made through imaging.
+Ultrasound
+    is commonly used for screening and follow-up.
 CT angiography provides detailed visualization of aneurysm size, shape, and related vascular structures.
 MR angiography uses no radiation and provides magnetic resonance imaging.
-Echocardiography is helpful especially for thoracic aortic aneurysm evaluation."
+Echocardiography is helpful especially for thoracic aortic aneurysm evaluation.
-    - question: "When should an aneurysm be treated?"
+- question: When should an aneurysm be treated?
-      answer: "Treatment decision depends on aneurysm diameter, growth rate, patient symptoms, and overall health.
+  answer: Treatment decision depends on aneurysm diameter, growth rate, patient symptoms,
+    and overall health.
 Generally, abdominal aortic aneurysm is recommended for treatment when >5.5 cm in men or >5.0 cm in women, or if growing >0.5 cm/year.
-Thresholds for thoracic aortic aneurysms are slightly different, around 5.5-6.0 cm."
+Thresholds for thoracic aortic aneurysms are slightly different, around 5.5-6.0 cm.
-    - question: "What is the difference between EVAR and open surgery?"
+- question: What is the difference between EVAR and open surgery?
-      answer: "EVAR (Endovascular Aneurysm Repair) is a minimally invasive method; stent-graft is placed via catheters through the groin.
+  answer: EVAR (Endovascular Aneurysm Repair) is a minimally invasive method; stent-graft
+    is placed via catheters through the groin.
 Recovery time is short, hospital stay is brief.
 Open surgery is the traditional method; the aneurysm is replaced with a graft through an abdominal or chest incision.
 Recovery is longer, but it may be more suitable for certain anatomical structures.
-The choice depends on patient condition and aneurysm characteristics."
+The choice depends on patient condition and aneurysm characteristics.
-    - question: "Can aortic aneurysm be prevented?"
+- question: Can aortic aneurysm be prevented?
-      answer: "Smoking cessation is the most important step to reduce aneurysm development risk.
+  answer: Smoking cessation is the most important step to reduce aneurysm development
+    risk.
 Hypertension control, cholesterol-lowering treatment, healthy diet, regular exercise, and weight control reduce risk.
-Those with family history, men, individuals over 65, and smokers should undergo regular screening."
+Those with family history, men, individuals over 65, and smokers should undergo regular screening.
-    - question: "What is life like after aneurysm treatment?"
+- question: What is life like after aneurysm treatment?
-      answer: "After successful aneurysm treatment, patients can return to normal life.
+  answer: After successful aneurysm treatment, patients can return to normal life.
     After EVAR, discharge usually occurs within a few days, and daily activities can resume in 1-2 weeks.
 After open surgery, recovery is longer (4-6 weeks).
 In both cases, regular follow-up is important; stent-graft or graft status and aneurysm dimensions are monitored.
-Lifestyle modifications and risk factor control should continue."
+Lifestyle modifications and risk factor control should continue.
-    - question: "What are the differences between thoracic and abdominal aortic aneurysm?"
+- question: What are the differences between thoracic and abdominal aortic aneurysm?
-      answer: "Thoracic aortic aneurysm affects the aortic segment in the chest cavity and is less common.
+  answer: Thoracic aortic aneurysm affects the aortic segment in the chest cavity
+    and is less common.
 Causes include atherosclerosis, genetic connective tissue disorders (Marfan syndrome, Ehlers-Danlos), trauma, and infection.
 Abdominal aortic aneurysm affects the abdominal aorta, is more common, and is usually associated with atherosclerosis.
-Symptoms, diagnosis, and treatment approaches differ."
+Symptoms, diagnosis, and treatment approaches differ.
 ---

 {{< lead >}}